thehyve/transmartApp-doc/source/smartr.rst

 .. note::

-    When zoomed in, you can reset the view by clicking the auto scaling icon in the plot control bar.
+    When zoomed in, you can reset the view by clicking the auto scaling or reset axes icon in the plot control bar.

 .. warning::
     The plots control bar has an option to *Save and edit plot in cloud*.
 Although there appear to be